Labuan: Climate

 Labuan has a tropical rainforest climate with no dry season.
 Over the course of a year, the temperature typically varies from 25 to 32 C and is rarely below 24 °C or above 33 °C. The warm season lasts from 1 April to 13 June with an average daily high temperature above 31 °C. The hottest day of the year is 29 April, with an average high of 32 °C and low of 26 °C. The cold season lasts from 7 January to 17 February with an average daily high temperature below 30 °C. The coldest day of the year is 8 September, with an average low of 25 °C and high of 31 °C. The weather station for Labuan is located at Labuan Airport.

 Thunderstorms are the most severe precipitation observed in Labuan during 60% of those days with precipitation.
 They are most likely around October, when they occur very frequently.
 Meanwhile, the relative humidity for Labuan typically ranges from 63% (mildly humid) to 96% (very humid) over the course of the year, rarely dropping below 53% and reaching as high as 100% (extremely humid).

 Government

 Labuan is one of the Malaysian federal government territories.
-The island is administered by the federal government through the Ministry of Federal Territories.
+The island is administered by the federal government through the Department of Federal Territories, a department under the Prime Minister's Department (Malaysia).
 Labuan Corporation is the municipal government for the island and is headed by a chairman who is responsible for the development and administration of the island.
 Labuan has one representative in each of the Lower and Upper Houses of Parliament.
 Typically, the current member of the parliament of Labuan will be appointed to become chairman of Labuan Corporation.

-The island is represented in the lower house of parliament by MP Suhaili Abdul Rahman of PN and in the upper house by Senator Bashir Alias of UMNO.
+The island is represented in the lower house of parliament by MP Suhaili Abdul Rahman of PN and in the upper house by Senator Anifah Aman of Parti Cinta Sabah, making him the first non-Labuan resident senator.

 Below is the list of administrators of Labuan Corporation from 2001 to the current date: